davehakkens/shredder-reverse/README.md

 Load shredderControl/shredderControl.ino to microcontroler

+### Params tunning
+Running params can be tunned for your particular setup via serial port

+Send "config" to enter into configuration mode, current reads will stop waiting for configuration Send values separated via comas (all are ints)

+`configV, v0A, startSpan, maxJams, minJamTime, unjamReverseT, maxCurrent`

+Default values are:

+`0,538,500,3,15000,3000,12`

+You can load default values by sending "reset"

+> GUI for configuration is being developed

 ## WIP

 Things that are still on the TODO list:

 - [ ] Circuit diagram & PCB
-- [ ] Allow configuring parameters from GUI
+- [ x ] Allow configuring parameters from GUI
 - [ ] List of components